acierto/email-inputs/README.md

 {
     added,
     inputs,
-    removed
+    removed,
+    updated
 }
 ```

 Each of these fields is of type array.
-* *added* - contains the information of lastly added emails.
-Take the situation when *replaceAll* method was invoked.
+* *added* - array of objects `{id: string, email: string, valid: boolean}`.
+Contains the information of lastly added
-It will calculate the difference which emails were before and which are now and add only missing ones.
+email(s).
-* *inputs* - the final state of all emails after all modifications
+* *inputs* - array of objects `{id: string, email: string, valid: boolean}`.
+Contains the final state of all emails after all modifications.
-* *removed* - contains the information of lastly removed emails.
-Calculated in the same way as *added* field.
+* *removed* - array of strings (IDs).
+Contains the information of lastly removed emails.
+* *updated* - array of objects `{id: string, email: string, oldId: string, position: number, valid: boolean}`.
+Contains the information about which previous email was updated to a current one, including the position of replacement.

 Once you don't need to listen to modifications anymore, you can unsubscribe as it is shown on line 3.